mspp-data-studio-2021/aptitude-analysis/README.md

 Author: Carolyn D. Gorman | NYU Robert F. Wagner Graduate School of Public Service | July 2021

 ## Project Summary
-Question: What is the relationship between early adulthood measures of aptitude and attitudes and later life labor market outcomes?
+Question: What is the relationship between early adulthood measures of aptitude and attitudes and later life labor market outcomes (namely wages)?

 Using data from the National Longitudinal Survey of Youth 1979 (NLSY79), I prepare a preliminary examination of how indicators of aptitude and attitudes during respondents' early adulthood are related to later life labor market outcomes, here, focused on hourly wages.